 select Enable Account History

-- Set history tracking for these Account fields, as a minimum.
+- To set history tracking for these Account fields, as a minimum.
 You can also track custom fields that you have mapped:

 - Account Name